What's going on with global energy prices?

 And when we can, we'll bring prices down.
 We pass savings onto customers whenever possible – at the beginning of 2020, when wholesale costs dropped, we were the first supplier to cut prices.
 We’ll continue to watch what’s going on in wholesale and bring you the very fairest prices we can, forever.

 We’re doubling our Octopus Assist fund to £5m to help more households.
 If you're an Octopus customer struggling to pay your bills, please let us know through our Financial Support tool – we'll help wherever we can.

 The background to the energy crisis: first published September 2021

 In February 2021, Ofgem announced an increase to their energy price cap to adjust for wholesale prices rising.
 At that point, prices were 33% higher than they were 6 months before.
 Since then, prices have kept rising dramatically, driven by a range of factors:

-- Supply from Russia is significantly lower than usual as well, leaving gas storage across Europe only 55-60% full - 33% lower than the 5 year average at this time of year (A new pipeline that will bypass Ukraine and run under the Baltic sea (NordStream2) is due to come on supply in 2021 and so the price of energy is expected to fall in 2022.)
+- Supply from Russia is significantly lower than usual as well, leaving gas storage across Europe only 55-60% full - 33% lower than the 5 year average at this time of year.
+Now, in March 2022 it's next to empty

 This is yet another reason why we're pushing so hard for a renewable revolution.
 As we generate more electricity from renewable sources like the wind and the sun (and move to electrify heating) the UK will become less exposed to changes in gas prices.
 For the time being, however, when gas is expensive, energy will be too.